livetrails/targetj/README.md

 Welcome to TargetJS, a powerful JavaScript UI framework and library that you might find redefines front-end development. (https://targetjs.io)

 TargetJS distinguishes itself by introducing a novel concept known as 'targets,' which forms its core.
 Targets give methods and variable assignments life cycles and the autonomy to operate independently, with various callbacks to adapt to changes, mimicking the behavior of living cells.
 This opens a new paradigm in programming.

+We believe TargetJS not only increases productivity but also enhances the development process by making it more enjoyable and user-experience-centered.

 ---